-After breakfast we transfer to the railway station for our journey to Kyoto, the ancient capital of Japan for 1,000 years until 1867 when Tokyo took the crown.
+On arrival in Osaka we make the short transfer to Kyoto.
 Surrounded by mountains, Kyoto is the city that touches the heart of the Japanese in a way that no other place can.
 Ancient customs and heritage have continued here as Geisha and Maiko scurry between appointments in tiny alleys lit by traditional lanterns.
 On arrival we visit Nijo Castle and Kiyomi Zu Temple.

 One of the most tranquil places in Kyoto is the Philosopher’s Walk – a pleasant stone path running beside a canal lined with hundreds of cherry trees.
 This morning we stroll along the path named for one of Japan’s most famous philosophers who practised meditation as we walked the route.
 From here we continue our exploration of Kyoto with a visit to the Silver Pavilion, set amongst a beautiful moss garden and a unique dry sand garden, known as the ‘Sea of Silver Sand’.
 After lunch we visit the western historical area of Arashiyama, an hour from Kyoto centre, where we meander through the famous Bamboo Forest and the wonderful Nonomiya Shrine.

 07/02/2020 Kyoto – Nara – Kyoto (BLD)